SarojArchana/CPSC-8430-Deep-Learning/HW3/README.md

 ## Installation

-First clone the repository to your local machine.
+First, clone the repository to your local machine.

 ## Testing

 To test the program, please follow these instructions carefully:

-1. Run the ipynb file either from scracth or you can use the model provided in the "Model" folder.
+1. Run the ipynb file from scratch or use the model provided in the "Model" folder.

 ## Folder Structure